kshakib22/second-brain/content/Programming/Web Dev/JS/Higher-Order Functions.md

 - More concise and readable code.
 - They facilitate functional programming techniques.

 Higher order function has one or more parameters as a function.
 In the example below, `calculate` is the HOF which has function `operation` as parameter.
+The function that is passed to an HOF is known as a [[callback function]].

 ```js
 // Higher-order function that takes two numbers and a function